 How often are errors occurring with the orders that get submitted to vendors?

-The logic here is that if your prospect does not have any of the pain that you can fix, then it does not make sense for you to spend your valuable time talking with them, as they really do not need what you have and will have a low probability of purchasing from you.
-If you list out the pain points that you fix when building your script, you can develop a question for each, and this can help you to uncover pain in your cold call.
+The logic here is that if your prospect does not have any of the pain you can fix, it does not make sense for you to spend your valuable time talking with them, as they really do not need what you have and are unlikely to purchase from you.
+If you list the pain points you fix when building your script, you can develop a question for each, which can help you uncover pain points in your cold call.

 Share common pain examples

-There is a good chance that you might make it through the pre-qualifying portion of your cold call script, and the prospect does not end up sharing any pain with you.
-Not to worry, as we can use one more tactic to try to uncover pain, and that is to simply share some examples of pain that other customers or prospects have shared with you and then ask them if they have seen any of those.
+There is a good chance you will make it through the pre-qualifying portion of your cold call script, and the prospect will not share any pain with you.
+Not to worry, as we can use one more tactic to try to uncover pain, and that is to simply share some examples of pain that other customers or prospects have shared with you, and then ask them if they have seen any of those.

 Here is how to apply this to your cold call script: